 Check Point Starvation: Several instances towards the end of the game.
 In a combat sense, you have to do at least a floor of a dungeon, then fight Adachi, and then Ameno-sagiri with no chance to go back and change personas and save.
 This is somewhat problematic for Golden, which is, after all, a portable game.

 Namatame and Mitsuo both appear around Inaba and in neglible cutscenes well before becoming major players in the plot.
+The former even makes an appearance at Junes at your team's concert.

 Rise develops an attraction to the Protagonist near instantly upon joining the Investigation Team, and proceeds to start flirting with him at every chance she gets.